UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

 So you'll need to define a function: ``pick_random_pair()`` that takes your trigram dict as input, and returns a random key.

-Note that the particular result in the test is using a particular algorithm -- if you use a different one, you might get a different pair -- but you should get the same one every time, so you can make the test check for that.
+Note that the particular result in the test is using a particular algorithm -- if you use a different one, you might get a different pair -- but since the seed is set, you should get the same one every time the test is run, so you can make the test check for the one your code returns.

 Once you've got the first starting pair, you'll need to make your text, so you'll need a data structure to build it up in.
 You probably want to build it up in a list, appending one word at a time.
 You can join it together at the end with ``" ".join(the_list_of_words)``, which will make a string, separating the words with a space.